 Since the outbreak of the conflict in Syria in 2011, Turkey has received 3.2 million Syrian refugees.
 Of those, 90 percent live outside of refugee camps, most of them in cities.
 The Turkish government has invested significantly to address the influx, spending approximately $30 billion over the past six years.
 This effort has included creating programs to support the integration of Syrians into Turkish society, including initiatives to help Syrians looking to open restaurants and other businesses.
 Even still, the refugee influx has strained government resources and services.
 In creating more competition for employment, the influx has also affected host communities, contributing to tensions between Turkish, Syrian, and other refugee groups.
 These tensions are especially pronounced in the informal sector, businesses that are not registered with the government.
 The informal sector, which makes up 34 percent of the Turkish economy, is where most Syrians find employment because there are fewer barriers to entry than in the formal sector.

-The LIFE project was officially launched in September by CIPE and a consortium that includes International Development Management (Idema), the Syrian Economic Forum (SEF), the William Davidson Institute (WDI) at the University of Michigan, the Stimson Center, and Union Kitchen.
-The launch included events in Washington, D.C., Istanbul, and Gaziantep.
+The LIFE project was officially launched in September by CIPE and a consortium that includes International Development Management (Idema), the William Davidson Institute (WDI) at the University of Michigan, the Stimson Center, and Union Kitchen.
+The launch included events in Washington, D.C. and Istanbul.
 In Washington, the consortium hosted two panels of experts who discussed the role of entrepreneurship in refugee integration and gastrodiplomacy as a tool to build cultural understanding.
 The partners then attended Rutgers University’s Food Business Incubation Conference, called FoodBIN for short, to explore different incubator models and get inspiration for the future LIFE incubators.
 In Turkey, the consortium held roundtables with business owners and workers to identify needs, areas for growth, and scouted potential sites for the incubators.

 Emma Myers is a Program Assistant for the Middle East and North Africa team at the Center for International Private Enterprise.